open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

 - [Configure a Remote Repository for Your Fork](#3._Configure_a_Remote_Repository_for_Your_Fork)
 - [Sync Your Fork](#4._Sync_Your_Fork)

-**NOTE**: In this step, you'll encounter some common terms, such as
+In this step, you'll encounter some common terms, such as
 - `master`/`main`: a repository's default branch name
 - `upstream`: the repository you forked from
 - `origin`: your own fork of the upstream repository